Kayli/logspub/math.md

 - variable declaration is not defined in lambda calculus
 - functions are taken to be 'first class values'
   - so functions may be used as the inputs, or be returned as outputs from other functions
+- primitive functions
   - identity function x -> x
   - constant function x -> y
+- data storage
+  - it is stored as parameters to a function that does not yet have all the parameters required for application

 ## proofs [^2]